Damione Lewis: St. Louis Rams

-Lewis was drafted by the St. Louis Rams with the 12th overall pick in the 2001 NFL Draft.
+Lewis was selected by the St. Louis Rams with the 12th overall pick in the 2001 NFL draft.
 On July 27, 2001, Lewis agreed to a five-year, $7.5 million contract with the Rams.
 As a rookie in 2001, Lewis played in nine games with three starts prior to being placed on injured reserve with a broken right foot, keeping him out of the Rams' Super Bowl XXXVI loss to the New England Patriots.
 The following year, he played in 16 games with two starts (one at defensive end and one a defensive tackle).
 He posted 44 tackles, four sacks, 14 quarterback pressures and one pass defensed.

 In 2003, Lewis played in 12 games (starting the first seven of the season).
 He registered 34 tackles, half a sack, 13 quarterback pressures, one forced fumble and one pass defensed.
 A sprained ankle against the Pittsburgh Steelers hampered his playing time in the second half of the season.

-In 2004 Lewis again earned the starting job at the outset of the season, starting the first 10 contests and playing in all 16.
+In 2004, Lewis again earned the starting job at the outset of the season, starting the first 10 contests and playing in all 16.
 He amassed career highs of 61 tackles and five sacks in addition to recording eight quarterback pressures, one forced fumble and two passes defensed.
 The next season, he played in 16 games with seven starts.
 However, in 2005, he was in the starting lineup for the final seven contests.
 He produced 45 tackles, one sack, 23 quarterback pressures, one forced fumble and one fumble recovery.

 Lewis played for the Rams for five years, starting 29 of 69 games, and recording 10.5 sacks.